M-Endymion/homelab-tools/README.md

 ### About the Author
 **Jason Ray (M-Endymion)**

-IT Professional specializing in MECM/SCCM, automation, and hybrid endpoint management.
+Focused on MECM/SCCM, PowerShell, automation and cross-platform endpoint management.

 This repository showcases my practical scripting skills for self-hosted infrastructure and media servers — skills that translate directly into enterprise automation and DevOps work.